Skip to main content

 Does this work with Nomad running in Kubernetes?

 Yes.
-Set targets to the Nomad service DNS (e.g., nomad-server.nomad.svc.cluster.local:4646).
-Ensure prometheus_metrics = true is set in the Nomad Helm chart values under server.extraConfig.
+Set targets to the Nomad service DNS (e.g., nomad-server.nomad.svc.cluster.local:4646) and ensure prometheus_metrics = true is set in the Nomad Helm chart values under server.extraConfig.
 The Collector can run as a sidecar or DaemonSet.

 How do I monitor a multi-node Nomad cluster?